Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - the `HPC` image sampling path:
   - screen `HPC` coordinate -> helioprojective -> WCS plane -> source pixel
-- the raw image-footprint `HPC` bounds and the centered `HPC` display bounds used in the validation runs reported here
+- the raw image-footprint `HPC` bounds and the centered `HPC` display bounds used in these validation runs
-- the `ARC` observer-image WCS interpretation used for the tested `HPLN-ARC / HPLT-ARC` case
+- the `ARC` source-image WCS interpretation used for the tested `HPLN-ARC / HPLT-ARC` case
 - the `CAR` and `CEA` source WCS interpretation used for `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` for the specific no-rotation comparison mode.

-Excluded:
+Excluded from the Python validator:

 - `dragRotation`
 - `cameraDiff`